Mobile - React Native

 Add passwordless authentication to your application's Registration screen by including the

 OwnIdRegister function once the user finishes the OwnID flow in the OwnID WebApp and tap "Create Account" on the registration form

 OwnIdRegister() function must be called in response to the

 ReadyToRegister event.
 This function calls the standard Gigya SDK function

 OwnIdRegister().
-These parameters are passed to the Gigya registration call.
+These parameters are then passed to the Gigya registration call.

-The following is a complete list of UI customization parameters:
+The following is a complete list of the UI customization parameters:

 backgroundColor- background color of the button (default value